Skip to main content

 Now probe the mechanics.
 Focus on whatever surprised you during Run.
 Ask your AI assistant targeted questions:

-- "Trace through this program and show me the value of each variable after every line." -- The AI returns a trace table.
-Verify it yourself: after line 4,
+• "Trace through this program and show me the value of each variable after every line."

-Mastery gate check: Can you explain how the program works, not just what it does?
-Can you describe why str() is needed and what the + operator does with strings?
-If yes, proceed to Modify.
+Before you move on: Can you explain how the program works, not just what it does?
+If you can describe why str() is needed and what + does with strings, proceed to Modify.

 Stage 4: Modify